yoctoproject/poky/documentation/ref-manual/variables.rst

       service <dev-manual/packages:working with a pr service>`.
 You can set :term:`PRSERV_HOST` to other values to use a remote PR service.

+   :term:`PRSERV_UPSTREAM`
+      This variable can be used to specify an upstream PR server for the local PR server to connect to, in the form of ``host:port``.

+      This makes it possible to implement local fixes to an upstream package.

    :term:`PSEUDO_IGNORE_PATHS`
       A comma-separated (without spaces) list of path prefixes that should be ignored